trotzig/dot/README.md

 `.bash` or `.zsh`) is loaded to run commands specific to that shell.
 This allows you to tweak your configuration on a per-shell basis.

-In each plugin, there may also be an installation script `install.sh`, and other configuration files related to the plugin.
-For example, a plugin directory for git would likely have `gitconfig` and `gitignore` files, along with an `install.sh` script which symlinks these files to the user's home directory.
+In each plugin, there may also be an installation script `setup.sh`, and other configuration files related to the plugin.
+For example, a plugin directory for git would likely have `gitconfig` and `gitignore` files, along with an `setup.sh` script which symlinks these files to the user's home directory.

 Look at the `plugins` directory for examples of how this organizational system works in practice.
-The environment variables `DOTDIR`, `DOTPLUGIN`, and `DOTLOGDIR` are useful when writing your own plugins.
+The environment variables `DOTDIR`, `DOTPLUGIN`, `DOTLOGDIR`, and `DOTTMPDIR` are useful when writing your own plugins.

+## Writing a Plugin
+Writing your own plugin with Dot is designed to be easy.
+To start, you need to identify what you want your plugin to do.

+  * Does it install files in your home directory?
+  * Does it set any environment variables?
+  * Does it declare any aliases or functions for use in your shell?

+If you're installing any sort of files or repository, you'll need to add a `setup.sh` script to your plugin, and in that either have a `setup` function which makes the appropriate calls to `symlink`, `file`, `repo`, etc., or individual `install`/`uninstall` functions to carry out the install/uninstall commands by hand.

+If you're setting environment variables, aliases, or defining custom functions, these should go in the `env.sh` or `lib.sh` files, as appropriate.

 ## Etymology
 'Dot' comes from the fact that it ultimately manages 'dot' files, and is a